ayacoo/video-validator/README.md

 vendor/bin/typo3 videoValidator:validate --extension=Vimeo --limit=10
 ```

-Example for fetching only videos that are referenced on visible, non-deleted pages within visible, non-deleted references:
+Example for fetching only videos that are referenced on visible, non-deleted
+pages within visible, non-deleted references:

 ```
 vendor/bin/typo3 videoValidator:validate --extension=Vimeo --limit=10 --referencedOnly=1
 ```

-You can specify the `--referenceRoot` option to specify a PageRoot UID where to search for references. `0` by default means all available roots.
+You can specify the `--referenceRoot` option to specify a PageRoot UID where to
+search for references. `0` by default means all available roots.

-Pay attention to using the right upper/lowercase media extension names (`Youtube` instead of `youtube`), which are defined by the name of the Validator instance.
+Pay attention to using the right upper/lowercase media extension
+names (`YouTube` instead of `YouTube`), which are defined by the name of the
+Validator instance.

 #### videoValidator:report

-Create an email report of Youtube videos from the last 7 days
+Create an email report of YouTube videos from the last 7 days

 ```
 vendor/bin/typo3 videoValidator:report --days --recipients --extension --referencedOnly=0(default)|1 --referenceRoot=0(default)